radionets-project/radionets/README.md

 ## Imaging Radio Interferometric Data with Neural Networks

 Executables to simulate and analyze radio interferometric data in python.
-The goal is to reconstruct calibrated observations with convolutional neural networks to create high resolution images.
+The goal is to reconstruct calibrated observations with convolutional Neural Networks to create high-resolution images.

 Analysis strategies leading to a reproducible processing and evaluation of data recorded by radio interferometers:
-* Simulation of datasets
+* Simulation of datasets (will be shifted to `vipy` repository)
 * Training of deep learning models
 * Reconstruction of radio interferometric data

 ## Installation (must be reworked after shifting simulation part to `vipy` repository)

 This repository is build up as a python package.
 It is recommended to create an own conda environment to handle the dependencies of the packages.
 You can create one by running the following command in this repository:
 ```
 $ conda env create -f environment.yml
 ```
 Depending on your `cuda` version you have to specify the `cudatoolkit` version used by `pytorch`.
-If you working on machines with `cuda` versions < 10.2, please change the version number in the environment.yml file.
+If you are working on machines with `cuda` versions < 10.2, please change the version number in the environment.yml file.

 ## Usage

-For each tasks executables are intstalled to your `PATH`.
-Each of them take `toml` configuration files as input, to manage data paths and options.
+For each task, executables are installed to your `PATH`.
+Each of them takes `toml` configuration files as input, to manage data paths and options.
 Simulated data is saved in `hdf5`, trained models are saved as `pickle` files.

 * `radionets_simulations <...>`